sgfin/sgfin.github.io/_posts/2020-06-22-Induction-Intro.md

 A key challenge of machine learning, therefore, is to design systems whose inductive biases align with the structure of the problem at hand.
 The effect of such efforts is not merely to endow the model with the capacity to learn key patterns, but also -- somewhat paradoxically -- to deliberately hamper the capacity of the model to learn other (presumably less useful) patterns, or at least to drive the model away from learning them.
 In other words, inductive biases stipulate the properties that we believe our model should have in order to generalize to future data; they thus encode our key assumptions about the problem itself.

-The machine learning toolkit has a wide array of methods to induce inductive biases in learning systems.
+The machine learning toolkit has a wide array of methods to induce inductive biases in learning systems {% marginfigure 'inductive_biases' '../assets/thesis_images/inductive_biases.png' %}.
 For example, regularization methods such as L1-/L2-penalties {% cite tibshirani1996regression %}, dropout {% cite srivastava2014dropout %}, or early stopping {% cite prechelt1998early %} are a simple yet powerful means to impose Occam's razor onto the training process.
 By the same token, the maximum margin loss of support vector machines {% cite cortes1995support %}, or model selection based on cross-validation can be described as inductive biases {% cite girosi1995regularization mitchell1980need %}.
 Bayesian methods of almost any form induce inductive biases by placing explicit prior probabilities over model parameters.
 Machine learning systems that build on symbolic logic, such as inductive logic programming {% cite muggleton1991inductive %}, encode established knowledge into very strict inductive biases, by forcing algorithms to reason about training examples explicitly in terms of hypotheses derived from pre-specified databases of facts.
 As nicely synthesized in Battaglia et al, the standard layer types of modern neural networks each have distinct invariances that induce corresponding _relational inductive biases_; for example, convolutional layers have spatial translational invariance and induce a relational inductive bias of locality, whereas recurrent layers have a temporal invariance that induces the inductive bias of sequentiality {% cite battaglia2018relational %}.
 Such relational inductive biases are extremely powerful when well-matched to the data on which they are applied.

   In the next section, I will introduce the neural representation learning framework -- the dominant paradigm of machine learning today -- and discuss inductive biases in this setting, with a special emphasis on recent tools for infusing external knowledge into the inductive biases of our models.

-## Learned Representations of Data and Knowledge
+## <a name="LearnRep"></a>Learned Representations of Data and Knowledge

 The performance of most information processing systems, including machine learning systems, typically depends heavily upon the data representations (or features) they employ.
 Historically, this meant the devotion of significant labor and expertise to _feature engineering_, the design of data transformations and preprocessing techniques to extract and organize discriminative features from data prior to the application of ML. _Representation learning_{% cite bengio2013representation goodfellow2016representation %} is an alternative to feature engineering, and refers to the training of learned representations of data (or knowledge graphs {% cite bordes2013translating %}) that are optimized for utility in downstream tasks such as prediction or information retrieval.

-### Background on Representation Learning
+### <a name="LearnBack"></a>  Background on Representation Learning

 Many canonical methods in statistical learning can be considered representation learning methods.
 For example, low-dimensional data representations with desirable properties are learned by unsupervised methods such as principal components analysis {% cite pearson1901liii %}, k-means clustering {% cite forgy1965cluster %}, independent components analysis {% cite jutten1991blind %}, and manifold learning methods such as Isomap {% cite tenenbaum2000global %} and locally-linear embeddings {% cite roweis2000nonlinear %}.
 Within the field of machine learning, the most popular paradigm for representation learning are neural networks{% cite bengio2013representation goodfellow2016representation %}, which provide an extremely flexible framework that can in theory be used to approximate any continuous function {% cite cybenko1989approximation %}.
 Over the past two decades, representation learning with neural networks has steadily outperformed traditional feature engineering methods on a large family of tasks, including speech recognition {% cite dahl2010phone}, image processing {% cite hinton2006fast %}, and natural language processing {% cite mikolov2011empirical %}.